albamr09/CS61A/docs/STk.md

 ---

-Just is case we have not yet tried all flavours, you can look into the original [STk](http://kaolin.unice.fr/STk/Binary/), and try to install it.
+Just is case we have not tried all flavours, you can look into the original [STk](http://kaolin.unice.fr/STk/Binary/), and try to install it.

 ```bash
 tar -xvf STk-4.0.1.tar.gz